VALAWAI/docs/docs/tutorials/mov.md

  the found components to which the query is related.
  - **pattern** to match the name or description of the components to return.
 If it is defined between ___/___ it is considered a PCRE regular expression.
+If it is __null__ this field is not used on the query.
  - **type** to match the components to return.
 If it is defined between ___/___ it is considered a PCRE regular expression.
+If it is __null__ this field is not used on the query.
  - **order**  in which the components have to be returned.
 It is formed by the field names, separated by a comma, and each of it with the ___-___ prefix for descending order or
  ___+___ for ascending.
 The possible fields are type, description, name or since.
  By default is ___+since___.
  - **offset** The index of the first component to return.
-It must be an integer number greater or equal to 0, By default is 0.
+It must be an integer number greater or equal to 0.
  - **limit** The maximum number of components to return.
 It must be an integer number greater than 0.
- By default is 20.

 The next JSON is an example of the query payload.